Bihari culture: Architecture

-Buddhist architecture blended with Roman and Hellenestic architecture to give rise to unique new styles, such as the Greco-Buddhist style.
+Buddhist architecture blended with Roman and Hellenistic architecture to give rise to unique new styles, such as the Greco-Buddhist style.

 Rock-cut stepwells in India date from 200 to 400 CE.
 Subsequently, the wells at Dhank (550–625 CE) and the stepped ponds at Bhinmal (850–950 CE) were constructed.

 Bihar was largely in ruins when visited by Xuanzang, and suffered further damage at the hands of Mughal raiders in the 12th century.
 Though parts of the Bihar have been excavated, much of its ancient architecture still lies buried beneath the modern city.

 Persian influence can be seen in surviving Mughal tombs made of sandstone and marble.
 Surviving Mughal architecture includes Sher Shah Suri Tomb, built by Sher Shah Suri and his successor.
 Ibrahim Khan, Governor of Bihar and a disciple of Makhdum Daulat, oversaw the completion of Makhdum Daulat mausoleum in 1616.
 Another example of Mughal architecture is the building at Maner Sharif.
 The domed building features walls adorned with intricate designs and a ceiling full of inscriptions from the Quran.

 Patna High Court, Bihar Vidhan Sabha, Bihar Vidhan Parishad, Transport Bhawan, Patna, Golghar St. Mary's Church and Patna Museum are some example of Indo-Saracenic Architectures.

-Strips or cane reeds painted in vivid colours are commonly found in Bihari homes.
+Strips or cane reeds painted in vivid colours are commonly found in homes of the people of Bihar.
 A special container called a "pauti," woven out of Sikki Grass Craft in the north, is a sentimental gift that accompanies a bride when she leaves her home after her wedding.
-Bihar is well known for the games played there, for example - kabaddi.
+Bihar is well known for the games played there, for example - Kabaddi.

 Bhagalpur is well known for its sericulture, manufacture of silk yarn, and silk-weaving.
 Silk produced here is called tussah or tussar silk.
 Appliqué works in Bihar are known as Khatwa.